sassoftware/sas-studio-custom-steps/FTP download files/README.md

 ![Usage](img/Usage_01.PNG)

-Note that the [**FTP directory listing**](../FTP%20directory%20listing/README.md) custom step can be used to generate the input table for this custom step and that the FTP host-, user name- and password settings are defined as macro variables in the initialization step.
+Note that the [**FTP Directory Listing**](../FTP%20Directory%20Listing/README.md) custom step can be used to generate the input table for this custom step and that the FTP host-, user name- and password settings are defined as macro variables in the initialization step.

 ## Output port